kjayma/surveyor_gui/README.md

   - Other type questions (e.g., the "Choose your favorite utensils and enter frequency of use (daily, weekly, monthly, etc...)" in kitchen_sink_survey.rb
   - Repeaters
+  - Quizzes

 It adds some new question types:

   - Star rating (1-5 stars)
   - File upload

+These new question types will be supported in a modified version of the surveyor views which is pending.

 Dependencies are partially supported.
 The following are not currently supported:

 - counts (count the number of answers checked or entered)
 - Regexp validations

+## Locking

+This gem enforces locking on surveys.
+A survey may be modified up until a user submits a response.
+At that point, the survey can no longer be edited for structural changes (i.e., /surveyform/edit will not permit any changes).
+This protects the data integrity of the survey response data.

+## Templates

+Surveys may be saved as templates.
+This allows them to be cloned when creating a new survey (cloning is a pending feature).
+It is possible to mark certain parts of a survey as unmodifiable so that they will always be present when a survey is cloned.

+A template library feature is pending.

+## Dynamic Generation

+A pending feature that allows a list of answers to be dynamically generated from the database.
+When creating a question, the survey creator enters a special code that specifies the table from which to draw the answers.

 ## Test environment